-Autism Center (Major or Minor Rotation): The Autism Center offers diagnostic, developmental, psychological and neuropsychological evaluation for individuals suspected of having an autism spectrum disorder (ASD)), as well as evidence-based, behavioral intervention.
-The patient population includes children from a range of referral sources (e.g., schools, physicians, families) who may have pre-existing diagnoses (e.g., developmental delays neurodevelopmental disorders) and are also suspected of having an ASD.
-Our center also provides evaluation for children who have been diagnosed with ASD and are in need of a comprehensive evaluation to aid in the development of treatment recommendations.
+Autism Center (Major or Minor Rotation): The Autism Center offers diagnostic, developmental, psychological, and neuropsychological evaluation for individuals suspected of having an autism spectrum disorder (ASD), as well as evidence-based, behavioral intervention.
+The patient population includes children from a range of referral sources (e.g., schools, physicians. families) who may have pre-existing developmental delays or other diagnoses (e.g., neurodevelopmental disorders).
+Our center also provides comprehensive evaluation for children who have been previously diagnosed with ASD and are in need of aid in the development of treatment recommendations.
 The Autism Center faculty work in conjunction with faculty from a range of other disciplines and evaluate children in a multidisciplinary clinic format.
 In the multidisciplinary clinics, fellows have the opportunity to work on teams that include faculty from psychiatry, developmental pediatrics, neurology, and social work.

-Within this rotation, fellows will have the opportunity to engage in psychological, behavioral, and/or neurocognitive assessment of individuals with (or suspected of having) ASD, including evaluations using gold standard diagnostic tools such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2).
-Fellows will also have the opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologically-based developmental problems; (2) participate in diagnostic differentiation and formulation of further assessment and treatment plans; and (3) participate in family consultations/feedback and provide recommendations for intervention services.
-The Autism Center rotation currently includes telepsychology services for clinical interviews, feedbacks, and other clinical services for which telehealth is deemed clinically-appropriate.
-Test administration and some other clinical services (e.g., select clinical interviews and feedbacks) have resumed as in person services, though with robust, COVID-19 infection control procedures in place at this time.
-Opportunities also exist for clinical research, particularly projects involving behavioral phenotyping of ASD and genetic conditions.
-The clinical caseload will vary according to the developmental needs and the range of clinical duties of the individual fellow, but general guidelines are:
+Within this rotation, fellows have the opportunity to engage in psychological, behavioral, and/or neurocognitive assessment, including evaluations using gold standard diagnostic tools such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2).
+Fellows also have the opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologically-based developmental problems; (2) participate in diagnostic differentiation and formulation of further assessment and treatment plans; and (3) participate in family consultations/feedback and provide recommendations for intervention services.